7 Best Bluetooth Thermometers of 2026

 Which Bluetooth thermometer is best for babies and newborns?

 For newborns under 3 months, the American Academy of Pediatrics recommends rectal measurement as the clinical gold standard, which rules out most forehead and ear infrared models for this age group.
-The Vicks SmartTemp supports rectal measurement.
-For infants 3 months and older, the Braun No Touch is specifically validated with an infant Age Precision mode, and the TempTraq patch is comfortable for continuous monitoring during sleep.
+The Kinsa QuickCare flexible-tip thermometers (both the $26.98 and $18.50 models) support rectal, oral, and underarm measurement.
+For infants 3 months and older, the Braun ThermoScan 7+ Connect specifies Age Precision modes with distinct fever thresholds for newborns, infants, and adults, and the Momcozy wearable patch is comfortable for continuous monitoring during sleep.
 Always consult your pediatrician about which measurement method is appropriate for your infant's age.

 Do Bluetooth thermometers require a subscription?